AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/Readme.md

 * Graphics Accelerators

 and much more.
 <br>There are 17 microcontrollers used in this repository listed below.
-Each of these mcus is provided with basic hands-on to intern=mediate experiments to advanced dedicated projects.
+Each of these mcus is provided with basic hands-on to intermediate experiments to advanced dedicated projects.
+<br>STM32 MCUs are bifurcated based on the nomenclature provided by STMicroelectronics.

 ## *List of STM32 Boards...*